ParsaGachkar/OpenChat/README.md

 - [ ] Mobile Application Implementation *(Soon)*

 ## :dollar: Donations
-If this project interests you, you can help it's development by donating. (or how do they say it? buy me a cup of coffee :coffee: cheers :smile:)
+If this project interests you, you can help it's development by donating. (or how do they say it? buy me a cup of coffee :coffee: :smile:)

  My bitcoin wallet address: 3Jwiw8jRrmioUG5gQcCxwZ6ZtFnNEyaJq4